Lucas Johnson: 2020–2021

 Lucas befriends Karen Taylor (Lorraine Stanley) and they arrange a date.
 However, Lucas lies about his true identity and uses Jordan's name.
 Lucas's parole officer tells him that there is a job in Newcastle.
 Lucas is reluctant to take it as he does not want to leave Chelsea.
 Karen and Lucas go on the date, but Karen soon discovers Lucas's true identity when Denise tells Karen's ex-boyfriend, Mitch Baker (Roger Griffiths) who he really is.
 Karen, Denise and Chelsea are furious with Lucas for his lies.
 Lucas lashes out at Chelsea, having had enough of her recent behaviour.
 While Lucas is alone, he calls Caleb, using Jordan's identity again, and arranges a job interview with him.
 When Caleb is not fooled by Lucas's act and insults Chelsea, Lucas threatens him with a chair.
 Chelsea is furious when she hears about this.
 Lucas loses patience with Chelsea and refuses to do the job unless she comes to church with him.
 Lucas tells Chelsea he wants to help her and believes she should go to the police and face up to her crimes.
 On the day of the job, Caleb gives Chelsea an extra package.
 At the airport, Lucas changes his mind about doing the job and tells Chelsea to take the drugs through herself.
 Chelsea does so as Lucas watches on.
 Security then pull Chelsea's bag aside for checking.
 Lucas then hands in his bag with the drugs and is arrested.
 Lucas later provides Jack with evidence of Caleb's crimes.
 The police then try to track Caleb down but are unable to find him.
 Chelsea later tips the police off when Caleb asks her to meet him and he is arrested.
 When Jack tells Lucas this and offers to get him moved to a different prison in order to protect him from Caleb, Lucas tells Jack he will get what he deserves and vows never to contact Denise again.
 Lucas is later beaten up by Caleb's thugs.
 Chelsea later visits Lucas in prison and is upset to hear what Caleb did to him, blaming herself.
 Lucas tells a tearful Chelsea that he wants her to walk away from any involvement with him so she can have a better life.

 2024

 Denise visits Lucas for religious guidance and in order to understand how he lives with himself with his past crimes.
 Having experienced guilt over assaulting Nish Panesar (Navin Chowdhry) with a champagne bottle and covering up the murder of Keanu Taylor (Danny Walters).
 Lucas tells a distraught Denise to confess.
 However, their visit ends, before she does so.
 As Denise's mental health continues to worsen, she visits Lucas once again.
 Following his reassurance, she admits to her role in the murder.
-Unable to get any further information, and concerned for Denise, following her paranoia about Johnny Carter, Lucas calls Jack, warning him.
+Unable to get any further information, and concerned for Denise, following her paranoia about Johnny Carter (Charlie Suff), Lucas calls Jack, warning him about her mental state.